 There are two main ways to earn more:

 The money, in my humble opinion, should be kept at places that are easy enough, yet hard enough to access.
-Bonus if the money generates interest too.
 Here are some good options to put your emergency money – 5 Best Places to Save Money in Malaysia, Ranked

 Step 4 – Invest your money

 Now, finally, we have arrived at the investment part.
-If you’re efficient, you’re already investing at Step 3, by doubling your savings-earmarked accounts as investments.
-But if not, here are all investment-related articles that I’ve written for you to binge-read.
-It’s a very big topic.
+If you’re efficient, you’re already investing at Step 3, by doubling your savings-earmarked accounts as low-risk investments.
+But if not, use this article as a guide – What to Invest with RM1000: 15 Options You Should Know

-Whatever you do, do NOT skip Step 1 or 2 to get here!
+Important: Whatever you do, do NOT skip Steps 1-3!